1993 World Trade Center bombing: Legal responsibility

 Some of the victims (which included families of the killed victims) of the 1993 World Trade Center bombings sued the Port Authority of New York and New Jersey for damages.
 A decision was handed down in 2005, assigning liability for the bombings to the Port Authority.
 The decision declared that the agency was 68 percent responsible for the bombing, and the terrorists bore only 32 percent of the responsibility.
 In January 2008, the Port Authority asked a five-judge panel of the Appellate Division of the New York State Supreme Court in Manhattan to throw out the decision, describing the jury's verdict as "bizarre".
 On April 29, 2008, a New York State Appeals Court unanimously upheld the jury's verdict.
 Under New York law, a defendant who is more than 50 percent at fault can be held fully financially liable.

 On September 22, 2011, the New York Court of Appeals, in a four to three ruling, excluded the Port Authority from claims of negligence related to the 1993 bombing.

 It has been argued that the problem with the apportionment of responsibility in the case is not the jury's verdict, but rather New York's tort-reform-produced state apportionment law.
 Traditionally, courts do not compare intentional and negligent fault.
 The Restatement Third of Torts: Apportionment of Liability recommends a rule to prevent juries from having to make comparisons like the terrorist–Port Authority comparison in this case.
 However, if a jurisdiction does compare these intentional and negligent torts, courts' second-best position is to do what the NYS Appeals Court did—to uphold all jury apportionments, even those that assign greater, or perhaps far greater, responsibility to negligent than intentional parties.

+The Port Authority sued (189 F.3d 305) Arcadian Corporation, Hydro-Agri North America, and Dyno Nobel, Inc. on theories of products liability and negligence, alleging that these companies manufactured the fertilizer products used to make the bomb without taking appropriate, available precautions to neutralize the explosiveness of the substances.
+The case was dismissed by the New Jersey Federal District Court for failure to state a claim, a judgment which was affirmed on appeal by the Third Circuit Court of Appeals.